-Signaling manipulation scripts provide for the manipulation of SIP messages which cannot be done by other configuration within the Avaya SBCE.
-It was not necessary to create any signaling manipulation scripts for interoperability with Windstream.
+Signaling manipulation scripts provides for the manipulation of SIP messages which cannot be done by other configuration within the Avaya SBCE.
+Session Manager requires the signaling manipulation script defined in Section 7.6.1.
+It is applied to the Level 3 SIP server in Section 7.7.2.